MicrosoftDocs/patterns-practices/patterns-practices/guide/stock-trader-reference-implementation-using-the-prism-library-5.0-for-wpf.md

   </StackPanel>
 ```

-This is using an attached behavior on the **Add To Watch List** text box, so when the user enters a stock symbol and then presses ENTER**,** the **AddWatchCommand** will be invoked, thereby passing the stock symbol to the **WatchListService**.
+This is using an attached behavior on the **Add To Watch List** text box, so when the user enters a stock symbol and then presses ENTER<strong>,</strong> the **AddWatchCommand** will be invoked, thereby passing the stock symbol to the **WatchListService**.
 For more information about attached behaviors, see [Command Behaviors](/patterns-practices/guide/6-advanced-mvvm-scenarios-using-the-prism-library-5.0-for-wpf#CommandBehaviors) in [Advanced MVVM Scenarios](/patterns-practices/guide/6-advanced-mvvm-scenarios-using-the-prism-library-5.0-for-wpf).

 ## Event Aggregator